-The outcome of this deliverable mainly affects the WP3 and its components such as the Simulation and forecasting tool and the Decision Support System.
+The outcome of this deliverable mainly affects the WP3 and its components such as the Monitoring Framework, the Simulation and forecasting tool and the Decision Support System.
 Besides this, the deliverable is also connected with WP5 and components such as the Deep learning toolkit and the LinkSmart.

-Finally, as it is perceived, the current status of Task 3.2 is presented in this deliverable.
+Finally, as it is perceived, the results of Task 3.2 is presented in this deliverable.
 The DFM schema and the DFM API components have already been implemented and presented.
-However, the work has been done should be further extended.
-The next steps of Task 3.2 are described at Chapter 9 of this report and describe the future actions related to DFM tasks in order to meet all the project's requirements and needs.
-By the end of Task 3.2 the DFM schema will get its final form, the catalogue of the DFM API's supported interfaces will be extended and all the necessary DFM instances related to the pilot cases will be completed.
+However, the work has been done may be further extended in order to cover possible needs by the end of the project (M36).
+Furthermore, the DFM schema/model will be public available in order to boost the research in the fields of manufacturing modeling and simulation.

-10 List of Figures and Tables
+9. List of Figures and Tables

-10.1 Figures
+9.2 Figures

-Figure 1: COMPOSITION Functional view 7

-Figure 2: High level structure of DFM

-Figure 3: Building Information Model schema

-Figure 4: Equipment List schema 20

-Figure 5: Assets List schema

-Figure 6: Example of Assets List's XML syntax 21

-Figure 7: Actors List schema

-Figure 8: Procedures List schema

-Figure 9: Sensors List schema 24

-Figure 10: Business Process List schema 25

-Figure 11: Example of Event's XML syntax

-Figure 12: Events schema

-Figure 13: High level overview of DFM API architecture

-10.2 Tables

-Table 1: Abbreviations and acronyms are used in this deliverable 5 Table 2: Observation's suggested fields for Deep Learning Toolkit Table 3: Observation's optional fields for Deep Learning Toolkit 11 Table 4: Main modelling requirements
+Figure 1: COMPOSITION Functional view Figure 2: Structure of the BPMN Monitoring Framework Based on D3.1 Figure 3: Sequence Diagram for the data route in with DFM and SFT COMPOSITION Components 13 Figure 4: DFM Schema for Actor class 14 Figure 5: Personnel card corresponding to the Actor class of the DFM schema 14 Figure 6: High level structure of DFM 20 Figure 7: Building Information Model schema 22 Figure 8: Equipment List schema 23 Figure 9 DFM Assets and OGC SensorThings Mapping 24 Figure 10: Assets List schema Figure 11: Actors List schema Figure 12: Actors List XML Representation 26 Figure 13: Procedures List schema Figure 14: Business Process List schema 28 Figure 15: OGC Observation & Measurements JSON schemas' package (O&M, 2018) Figure 16: Basic Observation Type (O&M, 2018) Figure 17: DFM Event - SFT Probabilities of Fault for KLE-1 30 Figure 18: High level overview of DFM API architecture 33 Figure 19: DFM Docker container at COMPOSITION Production Server 9.3 Tables Table 1: Abbreviations and acronyms are used in this deliverable 5 Table 2: Observation's suggested fields for Deep Learning Toolkit Table 3: Observation's optional fields for Deep Learning Toolkit Table 4: Sample features Table 5: Main modelling requirements 19 Table 6: Basic Requirement of DFM API's design 31 inovation action